KelliLil/capstone-barrel/README.md

 ## Overview

-This is an application that will help large groups of people "Iron Out" the details of a trip.
-Whether this trip be a family reunion, destination wedding, college friends reuniting for an adventure, etc.
+This idea started with just a family vacation.
+My cousin and her husband will be turning 40 next year and they want to do have a big celebration at a destination where the whole extended family can have a good time.
+When you have a large group, it's very difficult to appease everyone.
+But it doesn't have to be that way.

+The idea of Iron Out is an application that will essentially get rid of the need for a travel agent of sorts.
+One of the biggest things large groups of people have difficulty with is decided what they going to eat.
+Iron Out will send the alerted members of that specific group a list of cuisine types around the destination area and send it as a voting feature.
+When voting is completed, the administrator can see the tally of votes and narrow down the scope of options to a smaller data collection taking the top 2 choices and then matching those 2 picks with any restaurant that matches within a certain radius.

 ## Primary Features (MVP)

-- As a user, I want to select a specific region in the country to go to.
+- As a user, I want to be able to vote on what cuisine I want to eat.
-- As a user, I want to be able to hone in on restaurants of specific destination
+- As a user, I want to see the options of the top 2 winning votes in a certain radius.
-- As a user, I want to filter through the categories of food available.
+- As a user, I want to filter through the list of restaurants according to cost.
+- As a user, I want to be able to filter if an establishment is kid-friendly.
-- As a user, I want to be able to decide where to eat by consensus of group
+- As a user, I want to be able to engage in discussion with the group regarding the final choice of the restaurant.

 ---

+- As an administrator, I want to be able to participate as a user.
-- As an administrator, I want to be able to add a member to itinerary.
+- As an administrator, I want to be able to add a member to group.
-- As an administrator, I want to be able to delete person from itinerary.
+- As an administrator, I want to be able to delete person from group.

 ---